-- Assumes average residential consumption of 5.42 Ccf, or 4,054 gallons, per month.
-Ccf = hundred cubic feet, or 748gallons. - 2) Reflects rates and fees in place as of December 1, 2022.
-The Authority's rate includes the PILOT/ROW fee totaling \$0.78 per Ccf (effective October 1, 2022) and the DOEE residential stormwater rate of \$2.67 per ERU per month. - 3) Most CSO communities have implemented double digit rate increases to recover CSO-LTCP costs - 4) Increases do not reflect other available dedicated taxes or state funding potentially available to some agencies - 5) Chart reflects SFR monthly bill utilities with CSO programs without offsets to user charges ummary overview financial plan
+- (1) Assumes average residential consumption of 5.42 Ccf, or 4,054 gallons, per month.
+Ccf = hundred cubic feet, or 748 gallons. - (2) Reflects rates and fees in place as of November 1, 2024.
+The Authority's rate includes the PILOT/ROW fee totaling - (3) \$0.80 per Ccf (effective October 1, 2024) and the DOEE residential stormwater rate of \$2.67 per ERU per month. - (4) Most CSO communities have implemented double digit rate increases to recover CSO-LTCP costs - (5) Increases do not reflect other available dedicated taxes or state funding potentially available to some agencies - (6) Chart reflects SFR monthly bill utilities with CSO programs without offsets to user charges

-Fixed charges are a small component of the DC Water monthly bill and is less than median for large utilities.
+Fixed charges are a small component of the DC Water monthly bill and are less than median for large utilities.
 This provides the customer more opportunities to impact monthly bills through water conservation.